giantswarm/docs/src/content/reference/web-interface/_index.md

 +++
-title = "Web Interface Reference" description = "Documentation on our web interface, a visual way to create and delete clusters, create key pairs and more." date = "2019-07-05" layout = "subsection" weight = 10
+title = "Web Interface Reference" description = "Documentation on our web interface, a visual way to manage clusters, create key pairs and more." date = "2019-07-05" layout = "subsection" weight = 10
 +++

-# Giant Swarm's Web Interface
+# The Web Interface

 Hopefully, if we did our job well then our Web Interface is so intuitive and easy to use that this reference isn't necessary.